is the latest version of my Index page dated November 2018. I

 electric line centred on Honglu.
 We will then move on by train to Hunan

-province where there are a further 11 narrow gauge lines (and possibly
+province where there are a further 11 narrow gauge lines but we will

 Henan with a visit planned to the Yujian narrow gauge steam and diesel